Sports in Maharashtra: Sports policy

-The Maharashtra Government announced its first sports policy in 1996, and was the first Indian state to do so.
-After five years, in 2001, the state government launched a second sports policy for a ten year period which had the motto "Fitness for all through Sports".
-As a part of this policy, the Sports Infrastructure Development Plan was created.
-In addition, a reservation was made for a sportsperson in government and semi-government jobs in the 2001 policy.
-In 2012, a third sports policy was declared which enabled financial assistance in order to prepare the state for participation in international competitions.
+The Maharashtra government announced its first sports policy in 1996, the first Indian state to do so.
+After five years, in 2001, the state government launched a second sports policy for a ten-year period, which had the motto "Fitness for all through Sports".
+As part of this policy, the Sports Infrastructure Development Plan was created and a reservation was made for a sportsperson in government and semi-government jobs.
+In 2012, a third sports policy was declared, which created financial assistance to prepare the state for participation in international competitions.

 Indigenous sports

-A number of Indian sports originated in Maharashtra or were formalised there.
-These include badminton, kabaddi, kho kho, atya patya, langdi, and mallakhamba.
+Indian sports—include badminton, kabaddi, kho kho, atya patya, langdi, and mallakhamba—originated in or were formalised in Maharashtra.
 In rural areas of Maharashtra, kusti (Indian mud wrestling) and bullock cart competitions can regularly be seen during the annual jatra carnival.
 The Maharashtran government has supported kusti in the state by constructing two permanent training centers for the sport in the Kolhapur area.

 Indian wrestling

-Today, wrestling is a very popular sport in Maharashtra.
 Despite cricket's dominance in most of India, wrestling has maintained its popularity in Maharashtra, especially in the rural regions of the state and Kolhapur district.
-One famous wrestler from the state was Khashaba Jadhav, who was the first Indian from the newly independent Indian nation to win an Olympic medal in an individual sport when he won a bronze medal in the 1952 Helsinki Olympics.
+One famous wrestler from the state was Khashaba Jadhav, who won a bronze medal in the 1952 Helsinki Olympics; he was the first citizen from the newly independent nation of India to win an Olympic medal in an individual sport.

-Wrestling typically takes place in a clay or dirt pit.
-The soil is mixed with ghee and other materials and is tended too before each practice or match.
-This style of traditional wrestling, called kusti, encompasses more than just a sport for its athletes.
-Wrestlers are a part of an ancient subculture, living and training together and following strict rules on diet and leisure.
-The focus is on living a pure life and building one's strength and skills, and as such drinking, smoking, and sex are off limits.
+In kusti, a style of traditional wrestling, matches are typically held in a clay or dirt pit in which the soil is mixed with ghee and other materials.
+This sport encompasses an ancient subculture in which wrestlers live and train together and following strict rules on diet and leisure.
+The focus is on living a pure life and building one's strength and skills, and abstaining from drinking, smoking, and sex.
 The wrestlers' diets consist of milk, almonds, ghee, eggs, and chapattis.
 Kusti represents the intersection of sports, politics, and culture and is deeply embedded in the agrarian economy of rural Maharashtra.

-Another style of wrestling popular in Maharashtra is Hind Kesari, a wrestling championship established in 1958.
-The championship is affiliated with the All India Amateur Wrestling Federation (AIAWF).
+Another style of wrestling popular in Maharashtra is that associated with Hind Kesari, a wrestling championship established in 1958 and affiliated with the All India Amateur Wrestling Federation (AIAWF).
 Most common in the rural areas of western Maharashtra, wrestlers train in schools called taleems, in which wrestling gurus instruct students on both physical and moral instruction in a style of wrestling that blends spiritual and secular practices.
 The largest tournaments in the state draw top wrestlers from the region and even outside India, including from Pakistan, Iran, Turkey, and several African nations.